arc42/docs.arc42.org-site/_pages/section-8.md

 * concept papers with any kind of structure
 * cross-cutting model excerpts or scenarios using notations of the architecture views
-* sample implementations,especially for technical concepts
+* example implementations,especially for technical concepts
 * reference to typical usage of standard frameworks (e.g. using Hibernate for object/relational mapping)

 ### Structure of this Section